mathoudebine/turing-smart-screen-python/README.md

 ### [> What is my smart screen model?](https://github.com/mathoudebine/turing-smart-screen-python/wiki/Hardware-revisions)

-**Please note the Turing and the XuanFang screens are different products** designed and produced by different companies, despite having a similar appearance.
-The communication protocol is also different.
+**Please note all listed smart screens are different products** designed and produced by different companies, despite having a similar appearance.
+Their communication protocol is also different.
-This project support products from both manufacturers, including backplate RGB LEDs for available models!
+This project offers an abstraction layer to manage all of these products in a unified way, including some product-specific features like backplate RGB LEDs for available models!

 If you haven't received your screen yet but want to start developing your theme now, you can use the [**"simulated LCD" mode!**](https://github.com/mathoudebine/turing-smart-screen-python/wiki/Simulated-display)